Environmental and Occupational Health

 - Exposure Assessment

-Quick, H., Huynh, T., Ramachandran, G. (2016).
-A method for constructing informative priors for Bayesian models of occupational hygiene data.
-Annals of Occupational Hygiene.
-In press.
+Quick H, Huynh TB, and Ramachandran, G (2017).
+A method for constructing informative priors for Bayesian modeling of occupational hygiene data.
+The Annals of Work Exposures and Health, 61, 67-75.

 Watts, W., Huynh, T., & Ramachandran, G. (2012).
 Quartz concentration trends in metal and nonmetal mining.
 Journal of Occupational and Environmental Hygiene, 9(12), 720–32.